FOOD AND DRINK

 Each village is comparatively small so wander around and choose the taverna which appeals to you.
 Don’t stand on ceremony – ask to look at what’s cooking in the kitchen – a confident owner or chef will welcome this!
 Please note that in Greece sometimes the best food can be found in places that look very basic.

-There is one pizzeria, a few Italian influenced restaurants and then a good selection of traditional tavernas on the waterfront and around the square.
-Gaios square mainly has café bars but there are a few “snack” tavernas.
-Dodos and Carnayo are just outside Gaios.
+There is one pizzeria, a few Italian influenced restaurants and then a good selection of traditional tavernas on the waterfront and in or around the square (and one just outside Gaios on the left road leading out).
+Gaios square has a mix of café bars and tavernas.

-1 kilometre outside Gaios, in Makratika, are Vontza and Kakalegios tavernas.
+1 kilometre outside Gaios, in Makratika, is Vontza Taverna.

-Biros taverna is in Bogdanatika.
-Lilias and Ilias' tavernas are in Magazia.
+Thimari Taverna is in Bogdanatika, beside the football pitch.
+Averto, To Steki tou Pappou, Lilias and Ilias' tavernas are in Magazia.

 There are 5 tavernas and 5 café bars in Loggos.